glguy/toml-parser/README.md

 |]
 ```

-Parsing using this package generates the following value
+Parsing using this package generates the following unstructured value

 ```haskell
 parses :: Spec